Privacy and Cookies Policy

 (h) the right to withdraw consent - to the extent that the legal basis of our processing of your personal data is consent, you can withdraw that consent.

 7.3 These rights are subject to certain limitations and exceptions.
 You can learn more about the rights of data subjects by visiting https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/.

 7.4 You may exercise any of your rights in relation to your personal data by email: [email protected]

 8. Third party websites

-8.1 Our website includes hyperlinks to, and details of, third party websites.
+8.1 Our website includes details of, hyperlinks to, and images from, third party websites.

 (d) https://support.microsoft.com/en-gb/help/17442/windows-internet-explorer-delete-manage-cookies (Internet Explorer);

 11.2 Blocking all cookies will have a negative impact upon the usability of many websites.